sgignoux/sicp-solutions.net/content/post/sicp-solution-exercise-1-14.md

 Colors in this chart indicate the number of `kinds-of-coins`.

-The process here is linear: every node is splitting into two substep, but only the node with `(c x 1)` on the right will recurse deeper.
-All the `(c x 0)` are leaves of this tree since it indicates that there are no more type of coins to use.
+The process here is linear and every node is splitting into two substeps, but only the node with `(cc x 1)` will recurse deeper.
+All the `(cc x 0)` are leaves of this tree since it indicates that there is no more type of coins to use.

-From this we notice that:
+From this graph we notice that:

-- there are 6 blue nodes from `(c 6 1)` to `(c 1 1)`
+- There are 6 blue nodes from `(cc 6 1)` to `(cc 1 1)`, which will recurse after using the last type of coin.
-- there are 6 grey nodes from `(c 6 0)` to `(c 1 0)`
+- There are 6 gray nodes from `(cc 6 0)` to `(cc 1 0)`, which won't recurse because this is the case where `(= kinds-of-coins 0)`.
-- there is one dark grey node `(c 0 1)` with a mount of 0, indicating a solution
+- There is one dark gray node `(cc 0 1)` with a amount of 0, indicating a solution.

 If $T(n,m)$ is the number of call to `cc` for amount $n$ and $m$ type of coin, we can see that:

 $$T(6,1)=2\times6+1$$

-From there, we can generalize to any amount $m$ using only pennies:
+From there, we can generalize to any amount $m$ when using only pennies:

 $$T(n,1)=2n+1$$

-Let's go one step further by exploring how things work with two kinds of coins.
-By drawing the tree for `(cc 12 2)` and arranging the nodes a little, we see that we have a neat 2 dimensional array:
+Let's go one step further by exploring how things work with two kinds of coins: pennies (1 cent) and nickels (5 cents).
+By drawing the tree for `(cc 12 2)`, and arranging the nodes a little, we see that we have a neat 2 dimensional array:

 ![Example image](/post/sicp-images/SICP-1_14-__cc_12_2__-_Google_Slides-2.png)